JDingo/tokyo-konbini-choropleth/README.md

 # Convenience Store Density in Tokyo - Visualization

 Mapping visualization of convenience store density in Tokyo.
+Accessible from https://jdingo-tokyo-konbini-choropleth.streamlit.app/.

 ![Image of the application's dashboard](img/dashboard.jpg)